Naoko Mori: Career

-Mori portrayed Yoko Ono in the BBC Four production Lennon Naked, which was broadcast in the UK on 23 Wednesday June 2010.
-The film reunited her with Christopher Eccleston, who played John Lennon, opposite whom she played Dr. Sato in her Doctor Who appearance.
+Mori portrayed Yoko Ono in the BBC Four production Lennon Naked, which was broadcast in the UK on 23 June 2010.
+The film reunited her with Christopher Eccleston, who played John Lennon, opposite whom she played Toshiko Sato in her Doctor Who appearance.
 Before joining Torchwood, Mori acted as Kim in Miss Saigon alongside future co-star John Barrowman as Chris.

-Mori appeared in the movie Everest (2015), as Yasuko Namba, opposite Jason Clarke, Josh Brolin, John Hawkes, Jake Gyllenhaal, Robin Wright, Keira Knightley, and Sam Worthington.
-In 2018 Mori played Lady Thiang in The King and I in London.
+Mori appeared in the film Everest (2015), as Yasuko Namba, opposite Jason Clarke, Josh Brolin, John Hawkes, Jake Gyllenhaal, Robin Wright, Keira Knightley, and Sam Worthington.

+In 2018, Mori played Lady Thiang in The King and I in London.

-She was also the voice of Nagisa Kisaragi in the 2018 version of Gerry Anderson's Firestorm.
+She was also the voice of Nagisa Kisaragi in the 2018 version of Firestorm.

 Personal life

 Mori is a Japanese Buddhist.
 She has an elder brother with whom she grew up in New Jersey.
 At the age of 16 or 17 she moved into a flat on her own in London.
 This was when her career expanded.
 She wanted to become a singer before she was an actress.